andrewchambers/hafs/README.md

 - Files backed by s3 or other object storage are not efficient for random access, only sequential access.
 - Because HAFS is built on top of foundationdb, it requires at least 4GB of ram per node, which can be a bit heavy depending on the use case and project budget (though it works great on an existing foundationDB deployment).

+## Caveats and Gotchas.

+- File locking is only effective at protecting updates to the filesystem, you should not coordinate updates to resources outside the filesystem.

 ## Getting started